Codecademy/docs/content/javascript/concepts/promise/terms/finally/finally.md

 ---
 Title: '.finally()'
-Description: 'Returns a new Promise object after the previous Promise in the chain has been resolved or rejected.
+Description: 'Returns a new Promise object after the previous promise in the chain has been resolved or rejected.
 This last part of the chain will execute no matter what.'
 Subjects:
   - 'Web Development'
 Tags: